 Considering people have been hailing virtual reality (VR) as the “next big thing” for almost three decades, it’s understandable that some are hesitant to jump on the bandwagon.
-For a technology as interesting as VR is, there just hasn’t yet been a takeover to live up to the technology’s initial promise.
+For a technology as interesting as VR, there just hasn’t been a takeover yet to live up to the technology’s initial promise.

 That could finally be changing, according to many technologists who are watching with keen interest as companies like Facebook and Google position themselves to drive innovation (and profits) in a VR-dependent world.